ptn/scheme/README.md

 # scheme

-A Clojure library designed to ... well, that part is up to you.
+A Scheme interpreter.
+Mostly to understand how interpreters and Lisp work - don't expect this to be correct or efficient or complete.

 ## Usage

-FIXME
+`lein repl` and then feed it some Scheme expressions like this:

+`(sch-eval "(first (quote (1 2)))")`

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Pablo Torres

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.